We read a short text about Ukraine in our coursebooks. There was a reference in the text that aroused children’s interest and curiosity. It read:

 Step 6 Ask your students: how did the story make you feel?
 Step 7 Show students the slide share presentation below and ask individual students to read the text in the slides.

 Ask students to step inside the narrative and imagine they are the tree or the boy.
 From their chosen point of view they should first write down and then speak about what they might perceive-believe-care about.
 Go around the class and help with vocabulary if needed.
 Allow 15 minutes and get feedback.
 As individual students speak from their perspective, the rest of the class could guess which perspective they are speaking from.
 Keep a visible record of students’ different perspectives and viewpoints.
+You can read here how my students responded to this routine.

 Tell students that they are going to watch a short motion graphic video which is an effort to improve environmental awareness about deforestation in Indonesia, one of the countries with the highest rate of deforestation, caused by paper industry.
 Show the video.